MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/snowflake.md

 Once you've selected the advanced options you require, select **OK** in Power Query Desktop or **Next** in Power Query Online to connect to your Snowflake database.

+## Troubleshooting

+### Error: SQL compilation error: Object does not exist, or operation cannot be performed

+The error occurs when the system can't find the specified object.
+Often, this error is due to the user having an invalid database name set as their default database.

+Ensure that a valid default database name is used for the property DEFAULT_NAMESPACE:
+ `DESC USER`*`username`*

+To update the default database name: `alter user`*`username`*` set DEFAULT_NAMESPACE=<database name>.<schema name>`.
+For more information, see the Snowflake documentation - https://docs.snowflake.com/en/sql-reference/sql/alter-user

 ## Limitations and known issues

 ### Hyphens in database names

-If a database name has a hyphen in it, you may encounter an ```ODBC: ERROR[42000] SQL compilation error```.
-This is a known issue and there is no known workaround available.
+If a database name has a hyphen in it, you can encounter an ```ODBC: ERROR[42000] SQL compilation error```.
+This is a known issue and there's no known workaround available.
 A fix is being investigated and the documentation here will be updated when the fix is ready.

 ## Additional information